C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 MEASURE OF INDEMNITY:

-fixed value.
-Each Insurer responsible for proportion of loss for
+value.
+Each Insurer responsible for proportion of loss for subscription.

 68 Measure of indemnity for total loss.